JAlcocerT/JAlcocerT/content/blog/da-knowledge-management.md

 Here's how this changes the authentication flow:

-1.  **Nextcloud handles the authentication:** You install the Nextcloud "OpenID Connect user backend" app (or "Social Login" app) from the Nextcloud app store.
+1.  **Nextcloud handles the authentication:** You install the Nextcloud "OpenID Connect user back-end" app (or "Social Login" app) from the Nextcloud app store.
 2.  **Redirect to the IdP:** When a user clicks "Log in with Authelia" on the Nextcloud web login page, Nextcloud generates an authentication request and redirects the user's browser to the Authelia server.
 3.  **Authentication and Redirection:** The user authenticates with Authelia (e.g., enters username/password, completes 2FA).
 After a successful login, Authelia sends the user back to Nextcloud with a special token.
 4.  **Token Exchange:** Nextcloud receives this token, verifies it with Authelia, and then creates a user session for the authenticated user.